jesus2099/konami-command/mb_SUPER-MIND-CONTROL-II-X-TURBO.md

 Wait sufficient time and reload when slow down! message.
 Useful when opening many background tabs for later editing.

+There is now a frequent `read timeout` search error.
+This module will retry those as well (and obviously faster than above case).

 ### SPOT_AC, SPOT_CAA and WARN_NEW_WINDOW

 Various user CSS (cf. settings for description).